lucasmgraham2/lucasmgraham2/README.md

   <!-- vim?, gitbash? -->
 </div>

-## 📚 Education
+## Education
 - **West Virginia University**
   - **Majors**: Computer Science and Finance
   - **Relevant Courses**: Operating Systems, Analysis of Algorithms, Data Structures

-## 🌱 What I'm Currently Working On
+## What I'm Currently Working On
-- **Concert App**: Building a mobile app with React-Native, implementing data from the setlist.fm api.
+- **Persona Match**: Building a personality assesser using the OpenAI API.
-- **React.js & JavaScript**: Deepening my knowledge of structuring, styling, and developing mobile apps.
+- **Python**: Deepening my knowledge of prompting and using ChatGPT to create an accurate assessment.

-## 🚀 Projects
+## Other Projects
-- **Mobile App**: Described in the "What I'm Currently Working On" section.
-  - Technologies: **JavaScript**, React-Native
 - **Weather Comparison Web App**: Built a web app that compares weather data based on location accessing NOAA data.
   - Technologies: **HTML, CSS, JavaScript, Python, SQL**, React, Node.js
 - **BNANA**: Built a 2D platformer game for the player to dodge traps, collect bananas, and progress through levels.